totaljs/jComponent/readme.md

 __Good to know__:
 - all registered events `ON()` + schedulers `SCHEDULE()` are removed too when controller is removed
 - controller can be defined without scope `<div data-jc-controller` and then the main scope is `window` object
+- `data-jc-scope=""` creates a scope for all nested components

 ## jQuery